taylorsilva/posts/building-and-pushing-images/README.md

 # Building and Pushing Container Images

 In this blog post we are going to show how to build and push container images using the [oci-build task](https://github.com/vito/oci-build-task) and [registry-image resource](https://github.com/concourse/registry-image-resource).
-The example will be very simple because we want to focus on how to use this task and resource together.
+This post assumes you understand how to build container images with `Dockerfile`'s and publish to [Docker Hub](https://hub.docker.com/) or another image registry.

 _If you just want to see the pipeline, scroll down or [click here](https://github.com/concourse/examples/blob/master/pipelines/build-and-push-simple-image.yml).
 What follows is a detailed explanation of what each part of the pipeline does._